VASO-Coding-Challenge/SOTestingEnv/README.md

 ```

 This function will return a `401` error if the team is not authenticated (there is no valid JWT token), and a `403` error if the
-This function will return a `401` error if the team is not authenticated (there is no valid JWT token), and a `403` error if the
 current time is not during their test time.

 #### SQLModel